-Whether it’s action-packed obstacle courses, educational exhibitions, animal antics or outdoor adventures, there’s no shortage of fun activities to keep your little ones (and yourselves) entertained these holidays.
+Whether it’s action-packed obstacle courses, educational exhibitions, animal antics or outdoor adventures, there’s no shortage of fun activities to keep your little ones (and yourselves) entertained.
 Here are the best things to do in Cape Town with kids.

 Hidden deep within the Constantia Nek forest (okay, fine, not that deep), in the shadow of the misty mountains (okay, fine, they’re not that misty), lies this treetop playground.
 The three obstacle courses – two of which are suitable for young children, while the third is geared towards teenagers – have all the ziplines, cargo nets, and elevated platforms a budding Indiana Jones could want.
 Assistants are available in case any of the kids need a helping hand, and there’s a restaurant onsite where parents can relax.